 Q: Can Hypnosis really help resolve sexual issues?

 A: Absolutely.
 Most sexual issues are the result of destructive beliefs that create unwanted behaviors.
-Hypnosis helps you to improve your self-esteem and focus upon what you do want, forgetting about the old behaviors that focused upon what you don’t want.
-You draw to you what you feel like you deserve, and the way to release sexual issues is to believe that you deserve to be happy, fulfilled and empowered.
+Hypnosis helps you to improve your self-esteem and focus on what you do want, forgetting about the old behaviors that focused on what you don’t want.
+You draw to you what you feel like you deserve, and the way to release sexual issues is to believe that you deserve to be happy, fulfilled, and empowered.
 Hypnosis allows you to improve your self-confidence so that you enjoy all aspects of your life.

 Q: How can hypnosis help me to stop smoking and lose weight?